-Welcome to “A Look Back,” where we review and celebrate select clips from the overwhelmingly voluminous video catalog and the many splendid works of Stephen T. Colbert over the years.
+Welcome to “A Look Back,” where we review and celebrate select items from the many splendid works of Stephen T. Colbert over the years.